niklaushirt/cp4waiops-deployer/doc/DEPRECATED/INTEGRATION_SNOW.md

 After you configure ServiceNow and IBM Cloud Pak for Watson AIOps, the updates that you make in IBM Cloud Pak for Watson AIOps will flow into the Agent Workspace of ServiceNow.

-Updates to event data and the state of your story in IBM Cloud Pak for Watson AIOps appear in ServiceNow.
-Any updates that you make in Slack or Microsoft Teams to the description, short description, or severity after you create the story do not overwrite the existing values in ServiceNow.
+Updates to event data and the state of your incident in IBM Cloud Pak for Watson AIOps appear in ServiceNow.
+Any updates that you make in Slack or Microsoft Teams to the description, short description, or severity after you create the incident do not overwrite the existing values in ServiceNow.
 Also, edits that are made in ServiceNow (changing descriptions or incident names, for example) are not reflected in Slack, Microsoft Teams, or IBM Cloud Pak for Watson AIOps.

 ###  21.3.1 Update existing Users in ServiceNow